 We have access to freshly caught fish and seafood right on our doorstep.
 Stroll down any Cornish town or village and you’ll probably stumble across a handful of fish and chip shops and restaurants or cafes serving something caught from the Cornish waters.

 Think sizzling pan-seared scallops, delicate mackerel fillets, line-caught lobster and moreish mussels.
-Our personal Alverton recommendation would be our Head Chef’s catch of the day recipe, a summertime classic perfect for impressing dinner guests or treating yourself to a taste of Cornwall.
+Our personal Alverton recommendation would be our chef Liam’s catch of the day recipe, a summertime classic perfect for impressing dinner guests or treating yourself to a taste of Cornwall.

 Claim to fame